justindmartin/NATO-ICAO-Alphabet-Translator/README.md

 NATO Alphabet Translator
 =======================

-This is a PHP class that translates phrases into the NATO(ICAO) Phonetic Alphabet
+This is a PHP class that translates phrases into the NATO(ICAO) Phonetic Alphabet.

 *Examples are in the examples directory
 *The class itself is in the classes directory